AlbertaSat/ex3_software/ex3_ground_station/README.md

 ### Run Server

 Note: Data Storage
 All data is stored inside the `server/data` folder as JSON files.
-Ensure this folder exists and is writable to allow the server to store and manage data properly.
+The `data` directory and necessary JSON files will be created automatically when user sends requests to the server.

 1. `cd server`
 2. `cargo run`